 - Reduce exposure to non-ionizing radiation by sunlight.
 (UV)

-The awareness of early signs and symptoms (for cancer types such as cervical, breast colorectal and oral) in order to get them diagnosed and treated at early stage.
+The awareness of early signs and symptoms (for cancer types such as skin, cervical, breast, colorectal and oral) in order to get them diagnosed and treated at early stage.
 Early diagnosis is particularly relevant when there is no effective screening methods or – as in many low-resource settings– no screening and treatment interventions implemented.
-In absence of any early detection or screening and treatment intervention, patients are diagnosed in very late stages and where there is no screening.
+In absence of any early detection or screening and treatment intervention, patients are diagnosed at very late stages when curative treatment is not any more an option.

 Examples of screening methods are:

-- PAP test for cervical cancer in middle- and high-income settings;
+- PAP cytology test for cervical cancer in middle- and high-income settings;

 Potential for cure among early detectable cancers

-Some of the most common cancer types, such as breast cancer, cervical cancer, oral cancer and colorectal cancer have higher cure rates when detected early and treated according to best practices.
+Some of the most common cancer types, such as breast cancer, cervical cancer, oral cancer and colorectal cancer have high cure rates when detected early and treated according to best practices.